Watermarking hotlinked images

 To use this, you'll need:

-• A webhost which allows you to run CGI scripts written in Bourne shell (most UNIX-based webhosting will allow this)
+• A webhost which allows you to run PHP scripts (most do)

 The watermarking script